 Crucial Sports Betting Votes Upcoming in Kentucky, Other States

-The effort to approve sports betting in Kentucky enters the home stretch this week, as the state Senate prepares to vote on the issue in a few days.
+The effort to approve Kentucky sports betting enters the home stretch this week, as the state Senate prepares to vote on the issue in a few days.

-Lawmakers in other heartland states also are giving a last look at whether to approve sports betting.
+Lawmakers in other heartland states are also taking a last look at whether to approve sports betting.

-Nationwide, sports betting is legal and live in 30 states and Washington, D.C.
-It is legal but not operational in three others, Nebraska, Ohio and Florida.
+Sports betting is legal in 30 states and Washington, D.C.
+It is legal but not operational in three others: Nebraska, Ohio, and Florida.

 Kentucky is one of several states where lawmakers are trying to legalize sports betting before legislative sessions end for the year.